lptoresan/lptoresan/README.md

-### Hi there 👋

 <h1 align="center">Hi 👋, I'm Luís Pedro Toresan Bet</h1>
 <h3 align="center">A passionate fullstack developer from Caxias do Sul, Brazil</h3>

 - Ever since I was little, I was fascinated by technology.
 Now, I'm making it my career as a developer.
-And with each line of code and groundbreaking project at UCS (Caxias do Sul University), my final year in computer science fuels my excitement for the future I'm building.**
+And with each line of code and groundbreaking project at UCS (Caxias do Sul University), my final year in computer science fuels my excitement for the future I'm building.
-- My journey began with C/C++, captivated by object-oriented magic of Java and data revelation of SQL.**
+- My journey began with C/C++, captivated by object-oriented magic of Java and data revelation of SQL.
-- 🌱 Now I’m currently learning **frontend frameworks, like React and Angular.**
+- 🌱 Now I’m currently learning **frontend frameworks, like React and Angular.

-- ⚡ Fun fact **I can code in my sleep (although the results wouldn't be pretty).**
+- ⚡ Fun fact: I can code in my sleep (although the results wouldn't be pretty).

 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/lu%c3%ads-pedro-toresan-bet-35848221b/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/lu%c3%ads-pedro-toresan-bet-35848221b/" height="30" width="40" /></a>